scalecube/scalecube-benchmarks/README.md

                        BiFunction<SELF, T, Mono<Void>> cleanUp)
 ```

 This method intends for execution asynchronous tasks with consumption some resources via ramp-up strategy.
 It receives three function, they are necessary to provide all resource life-cycle.
 The first function is like resource supplier, to implement this one you have access to the active state and a ramp-up iteration's number.
 And when ramp-up strategy asks for new resources it will be invoked.
-The second function is like unitOfWork supplier, to implement this one you receive the active state (to take some services or metric's tools), iteration's number and a resource, which one was created on the former step.
-And the last function is like clean-up supplier, which one knows how to need release given resource.
+The second function is like unitOfWork supplier, to implement this one you receive the active state (to take some services or metric's tools), iteration's number and a resource, that was created on the former step.
+And the last function is like clean-up supplier, that knows how to need release given resource.
 For instance:

 ```
   public static void main(String[] args) {